Oh, Sab! P21214

 Input

 Input starts with a natural number n, followed by n different words, followed by the number of haikus m, followed by m haikus, one per line.
-Assume 1 ≤ n ≤ 103, 1 ≤ m ≤ 104, that each word consists of between 1 and 103 lowercase letters, and that each haiku consists of between 1 and 5 · 104 lowercase letters, whitespaces and ‘/’.
-Moreover, no input file will be larger than 4 MB.
+Assume that all words are made up of only lowercase letters, and that each haiku consists of lowercase letters, whitespaces and ‘/’.

 Output